-D. DATA DEVELOPMENT AND MAINTENANCE SUBTASKS
+D. SUBTASKS

-2.1 Geographic Information Systems (GIS): Mapping databases supporting EPMPO programs; maintenance of the demographic and modeling databases of the MTP and TIP documents; demographic forecasts, travel demand modeling output, develop maps and materials for work group and public meetings; develop technical memoranda documenting work completed.
+Subtask 2.1: Geographic Information Systems (GIS)

+Mapping databases supporting EPMPO programs; maintenance of the demographic and modeling databases of the MTP and TIP documents; demographic forecasts, travel demand modeling output, develop maps and materials for work group and public meetings; develop technical memoranda documenting work completed.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-Sun Metro's GIS team will manage and create spatial data such as the location of bus stops, routes, transit facilities, and regional street networks.
+Sun Metro: Sun Metro's GIS team will manage and create spatial data such as the location of bus stops, routes, transit facilities, and regional street networks.
 In addition, they will create base maps, data layers, and aggregate data for the program as a whole.
 The analysis, communication, and display of the information are vital to Sun Metro to support its various technology applications.
 GIS supports other department technologies such as Automatic Vehicle Location (AVL), Automated Passenger Counters (APC), Computer-aided dispatch and scheduling, mobile data terminals, itinerary planning systems, and other applications.

-2.2 Congestion Management Process (CMP), Intelligent Transportation Systems (ITS) and Operations Planning: This subtask covers activities related to conducting the CMP, ITS and
+Subtask 2.2: Congestion Management Process (CMP), Intelligent Transportation Systems (ITS) and Operations Planning

+This subtask covers activities related to conducting the CMP, ITS and Operations Planning.
-Operations Planning.
 Specific activities include, but are not limited to, developing, updating, refining and implementing the CMP, incorporating congestion analysis results into the regional planning process, and incorporating ITS, systems management and operations into the planning process.
+The CMP is required to undergo a formal update every four years.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-2.3 Performance Based Planning and Programming: The development and implementation of a performance management approach to transportation planning and programming includes the development and use of transportation performance measures, target setting, performance reporting, and transportation investments that support the achievement of performance targets.
+Subtask 2.3: Performance Based Planning and Programming

+The development and implementation of a performance management approach to transportation planning and programming includes the development and use of transportation performance measures, target setting, performance reporting, and transportation investments that support the achievement of performance targets.
 EPMPO develops targets for federal performance measures in three categories: safety, maintenance, and system performance.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-2.4 Access to Essential Service: As part of the transportation planning process, identify transportation connectivity gaps in access to essential services.
+Subtask 2.4: Access to Essential Service

+As part of the transportation planning process, identify transportation connectivity gaps in access to essential services.
 Essential services include housing, employment, health care, schools/education, and recreation.